milonmaze/privacy-terms-observatory/cloud.google.com/terms/services.md

 *Recommendations AI: Recommendations AI enables customers to build a personalized recommendation system using ML models.
 *Recommendation Engine API: Recommendation engine API is the Version 1 API of Recommendations AI.
-*Retail Search: Retail Search, powered by Google’s Retail API, allows retailers to leverage Google’s search capabilities on their retail websites and applications.
+*Retail Search: Retail Search, powered by Google's Retail API, allows retailers to leverage Google's search capabilities on their retail websites and applications.

 Document AI: Document AI is a unified console for document processing that lets you quickly access all document processing models and tools.
 Customers can use Document AI's pre-trained models for document extraction, including OCR, Form Parser and specialized models.